badly-drawn-wizards/unhinged/README.md

 in tablet mode.
 This is reported by a flag (CVTS) in the PNP0C09 embedded controller, which independently disables the input devices.
-This can be disabled by making the acpi call `HDSM 0` on the device to undo `intel-hid`'s damage while still enabling it to report power key events.
+This can be disabled by making the acpi call `HDSM 0` on the device to undo `intel-hid`'s damage.
 We make this acpi call using the `acpi_call` kernel module

 Re-introducing a software keyboard inhibiting for tablet mode require reading the iio hinge sensors and setting the input device's inhibit flag when in tablet